EddieDover/Theater-of-the-Mind/SYSTEMS.md

   * **array-string-builder** - This will accept a **value** property in the following format: **<array_object> => <sub_property_string>** See examples below for more information
   * **charactersheet** - This will display the character sheet in the column, ignoring anything in the **value** property.

-**coltype** - This property controls if the column text is displayed as a header in the generated table.
+**header** - This property controls if the column text is displayed as a header in the generated table.
 It accepts either 'show' or 'skip'.
   * **show** - Show the column as a **header** column.
   * **skip** - Do NOT Show the column as a **header** column.